Also known as: Indiana Jones and the Raiders of the Lost Ark (after the release of sequels)

 Music by: John Williams

-Cast: Harrison Ford, Karen Allen, Paul Freeman, Ronald Lacey, John Rhys-Davies, Denholm Elliot, Alfred Molina, Pat Roach
+Cast: Harrison Ford, Karen Allen, Paul Freeman, Ronald Lacey, John Rhys-Davies, Denholm Elliott, Alfred Molina, Pat Roach

 Lucasfilm Ltd., Paramount Pictures, 115 Minutes

 “You and I are very much alike.
 Archeology is our religion, yet we have both fallen from the pure faith.
 Our methods have not differed as much as you pretend.
 I am but a shadowy reflection of you.
 It would take only a nudge to make you like me.
 To push you out of the light.” – Dr. René Belloq

 Raiders of the Lost Ark is one of the greatest films ever made.
 It was kind of cool seeing it on the big screen for the first time, which leaves Temple of Doom as the only Indy film I haven’t seen in the theater now.
 Indiana Jones is also my favorite film series of all-time.
 Yes, I even loved that Crystal Skull one that everyone feels the need to bitch about.

 While Temple of Doom is my personal favorite (and an unpopular opinion), I can admit that Raiders is actually a better film.
 Everything about it is just right.